jwtk/jjwt/README.md

 ones there, and we'll be happy to discuss and answer questions in the issue comments.

 If any of those don't appeal to you, no worries!
-Any help you would like to offer would be appreciated based on the above caveats concerning [contributing pull reqeuests](#contributing-pull-requests).
+Any help you would like to offer would be appreciated based on the above caveats concerning [contributing pull requests](#contributing-pull-requests).
 Feel free to [discuss or ask questions first](https://github.com/jwtk/jjwt/discussions) if you're not sure. :)

 <a name="overview"></a>